chicago-tool-library/circulate/README.md

 Circulate is an operating system for lending libraries.
 It is in the early stages of development.
 It currently provides the following functionality:

 * Member signup, including optional payment via Square
-* Item management
+* Inventory management, including item photos and configurable borrowing rules
 * Item loaning to members, including fine calculation
+* Volunteer shift scheduling
+* Gift membership redemption

 There is content and information hard-coded in many of the views that is specific to The Chicago Tool Library, for which the software is being initially developed.
 Over time, the plan is for these specifics to make their way into configuration or user-editable content so that the software is easily used by other lending libraries.

 ## Requirements

 Circulate is a fairly basic Rails application.
-It requires a recent version of Ruby, a PostgreSQL database, and a modern version of Node and Yarn to build assets.
+The main application requires a recent version of Ruby, a PostgreSQL database, and a modern version of Node and Yarn to build assets.

+* A version of chromium (Google Chrome is fine) and a compatible `chromedriver` are required to run application tests.
+* Imagemagick needs to be installed for gift memberships and item thumbnails to be generated.

 ## Integrations